 The Ethel Streit School does not discriminate on the basis of race, color, national and ethnic origin or sexual orientation in its employment practices, administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and

 other school-administered programs.

-Meridian Montessori is seeking a part-time co-lead guide for the 2017-2018 school year and beyond.
-Montessori certified individuals seeking a meaningful, autonomous teaching opportunity are encouraged to apply.
+Meridian Montessori is seeking a lead guide for the 2018-2019 school year and beyond.
+This part-time opportunity is flexible, with the possibility to become full time in the near future.
+Montessori credentialed individuals seeking a meaningful, autonomous teaching opportunity are encouraged to apply.
 Our boutique family-centered school is unlike any other in the Cincinnati area and a leader in 21st century, transformative early childhood education.
-We’re also seeking a bilingual assistant guide; previous Montessori experience is preferred, but not required.
-Interested applicants may send cover letter and resume to firstname.lastname@example.org.
+Interested applicants may send cover letter and resume to email@example.com.